kelayamatoz/Digital-Systems-Design-Lab/lab2_submission.md

 * Let's try a different example.
 Here is the description:

 Example: Fill an SRAM of size 32 using the following rules:
-* If index of the SRAM is greater than or equal to 16:
+* If the index of the SRAM is smaller than 8
-  * If index < 8, set the element at 31 - index to be index * 2
+  * Set the element at index to be index
+* If the index of the SRAM is within \[8, 16\)
-  * Otherwise, set the element at 31 - index to be index + 2
+  * Set the element at index to be index * 2
-* If state is smaller than 16:
-  * If index == 16, set the element at index - 16 to 17.
+* If the index of the SRAM is within \[16, 24\)
-  * If index == 17, set the element at index - 16 to reg.value * 2.
+  * Set the element at index to be index * 3
+* Otherwise
-  * Otherwise, set the elementat index - 16 to be the value of the index.
+  * Set the element at index to be index * 4

 You can modify Lab2Part3BasicCondFSM to implement this new example.
 Please save this new example as Lab2Part3BasicCondFSMAlt.